-I study the U.S. Congress and presidency, with a focus on how the nationalization of elections affects legislators’ incentives in responding to the president’s legislative agenda.
-I apply a mixed-methods approach to this question, using statistical methods — particularly text analysis — as well as elite interviews and game theoretic models.
+I study the U.S. Congress and presidency, with a focus on how the nationalization of elections affects the president’s legislative agenda.
+I employ a mixed-methods approach to answer this question, using statistical methods — particularly text analysis — as well as elite interviews and game theoretic models.
+My work is supported by The Rogers Center for the American Presidency.

 Previously, I worked as a Legislative Assistant in the U.S. House of Representatives covering health policy and the Select Committee on the Modernization of Congress.
-I graduated from the University of Colorado at Boulder with majors in Political Science and Economics and a minor in Philosophy.
+I graduated from the University of Colorado at Boulder with a B.A. in Political Science and Economics and a minor in Philosophy.

 I am originally from Golden, Colorado and am an avid skier and mountaineer, having summited 27 of the 60 highest peaks in the contiguous United States.